-First, let’s discuss how the buying a house with cash process differs from getting a mortgage.
+First, let’s discuss how buying a house with a cash process differs from getting a mortgage.

-And, let’s not forget that, while when getting a mortgage home insurance is almost mandatory - because the bank needs to be sure that, should you default on your payments, they’ll have a house in good condition to put up for auction and retrieve some of their losses - when buying a house with cash, the home seller just doesn’t care what you’ll do with it.
+And, let’s not forget that getting a mortgage home insurance is almost mandatory.
+Banks need assurance that, should you default on your payments, they’ll have a house in good condition to put up for auction and retrieve some of their losses.
+When buying a house with cash, the home seller doesn’t care what you’ll do with it.
 It’s your house; if you want to destroy it, it is your problem.
-But, hey… who wants to live in a dump?
+But, hey, who wants to live in a dump?
 Find the most affordable home insurance you can, but have, at least, the minimum.

-So, by examining the cash home buying process, you’ve probably noticed that, for the home sellers, the greatest feature of it are the quicksales, right?
+So, by examining the cash home buying process, you’ve probably noticed that, for the home sellers, the greatest feature of it is the quick sales, right?
 It’s much much faster.
-Plus, buying a house with cash can give you an advantage on a bidding war for a house.
+Plus, buying a house with cash can give you an advantage in a bidding war for a house.

 But if it’s so cool, why do so many people prefer getting a mortgage instead?

-While everyone does think about skipping the mortgage hassle, few actually go through with it: under 25% of the US population ends up buying a house with cash.
+While everyone thinks about skipping the mortgage hassle, few actually go through with it: under 25% of the US population ends up buying a house with cash.
 And why is that?
-Well, there are actually a lot of reasons.
+Well, there are quite a lot of reasons.